 The Stratton VA Medical Center provides specialized medical services such as: cardiac catheterization, cardiac rehabilitation, nuclear medicine, radiation oncology, stereotactic radio surgery, hospice/palliative care, adult day health care, post-traumatic stress disorder, compensated work therapy, memory clinic, geriatric assessment, nursing home and respite care.

-Path to Recovery prints have been donated to veterans who need ongoing support.
+Several large posters and various prints including The Path to Recovery have been donated to veterans who need ongoing support.